To follow the "Getting Started" guide you'll need to set up a few things:

 - hub.docker.com account

-If you want to use out workflow examples, there's a few things you need to configure in your GitHub repository - you can fork the github-k8s-demo repository, create your own from scratch, or use an already existing project.
+If you want to use our workflow examples, there are a few things you need to configure in your GitHub repository - you can fork the github-k8s-demo repository , create your own from scratch, or use an already existing project.

-Workflows in github-k8s-demo repository are complete version of workflows we're developing in this guide.
+Workflows in github-k8s-demo repository are the complete version of the workflows we're developing in this guide.

 In our example we use Google Cloud to host k8s cluster and we rely on